šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 These patterns cannot be fully explained by gravity alone.

-The Nawderian SET Cosmology reframes the universe as a gravitational substrate animated by three demi‑forces:
+Nawderian SET Cosmology reframes the universe as a gravitational substrate animated by three demi‑forces:

-Together, these form the SET Field, the primary engine of cosmic motion and structure.
+Together, these form the SET Field — the primary engine of cosmic motion and structure.

-2. The SET Field: Three Demi‑Forces
+The SET Field: Three Demi‑Forces

-It stabilizes flows, aligns structures, and creates vortices from the quantum scale to the galactic scale.
+Spin is not merely conserved angular momentum — it is a resonance organizer.
+It stabilizes flows, aligns structures, and generates vortices from the quantum scale to the galactic scale.

-$$ \mathcal{S} = (L,\; A,\; C) $$
+$$\mathcal{S} = (L,\; A,\; C)$$

 Spin is the universe’s structural backbone.

-Electric potentials, charge separation, and plasma dynamics reshape matter and energy.
+Generalized electrolysis becomes the universal field‑charge engine.
+Electric potentials, charge separation, and plasma dynamics reshape matter, energy, and large‑scale structure.

-$$ \mathcal{E} = (V,\; \rho_q,\; \nabla \Phi) $$
+$$\mathcal{E} = (V,\; \rho_q,\; \nabla \Phi)$$

 Temperature is not a passive descriptor — it is a gradient engine.
+Hot–cold differences drive flows, turbulence, convection, and structure formation across scales.

-$$ \mathcal{T} = (T_{\text{hot}},\; T_{\text{cold}},\; \nabla T) $$
+$$\mathcal{T} = (T_{\text{hot}},\; T_{\text{cold}},\; \nabla T)$$

 Temperature is the universe’s directional heartbeat.

-3. Unified SET Force
+Unified SET Force

 Each field contributes an effective force: